bitkeeper/zif.sedna/src/zif/sedna/README_sednaobject.txt

 zif.sedna.sednaobject
 =====================

-sednaobject has a few classes, SednaXPath, SednaElement, and SednaObjectifiedElement that abstract fetches and updates for a Sedna server.
+sednaobject has a few classes: SednaXQuery, SednaContainer, and SednaObjectifiedElement, that abstract fetches and updates for a Sedna server.

-SednaXpath is for readonly query results.
+SednaXQuery is for readonly query results.
 It provides list-like behavior.
 Access query result items by index, slice, or iteration.
+It's for operations like working with the results of a SELECT in SQL.

-SednaElement provides a read-write elementtree-like interface to a single element and its children.
-For container-like elements, it provides mutable access to children by index.
-For more object-like elements, the "replace" method is likely to be useful.
+SednaContainer provides a read-write elementtree-like interface to a single element and its children.
+It provides mutable access to children by index.
+It's for operations like working with a table or view in SQL.

 SednaObjectifiedElement is a thin wrapper around lxml.objectify for a single (object-like) element.
+It's for operations like working with a record in SQL.

 sednaobject requires lxml.
-Items based on lxml Element are supported, so functionality provided by lxml.etree and lxml.objectify may be used for item creation and editing.
-Plain-text xml may also be used.
+Items based on lxml Element are fully supported, so functionality provided by lxml.etree and lxml.objectify may be used for item creation and editing.
+Plain-text XML may also be used.

-sednaobject is blithely ignorant of namespaces, which is presumably OK for most applications.
-Namespace-awareness will be added as necessary.
+sednaobject is transparent with regard to XML namespaces.
+Namespace handling is something your application and the Sedna server do.

 We'll start with the usual test document in the test database: